-Non-Marketable Securities (March 31, 2024 - \$113 million; December 31, 2023 - \$110 million)
+Non-Marketable Securities (June 30, 2024 - \$116 million; December 31, 2023 - \$110 million)

 We have equity investments in various strategic private real estate development and mortgage funds or instruments.
 Our strategy of laddering these investments in these funds should provide above average returns on an overall basis, as the funds mature and their strategies are executed.
 All of the funds we invest in are backed by real estate in Canada and provide debt and equity capital to experienced and successful originators and developers.
 Certain of these funds focus on affordable housing, connected neighbourhoods and reducing the impact of climate change.
-These investments are either held for long-term capital appreciation or distribution income and they tend to improve the diversification and risk and reward characteristics of our overall investment portfolio; however, the real estate development funds tend to have less predictable cash flows that are predicated on the completion of the development projects within the funds.
+These investments are either held for long-term capital appreciation or distribution income and they tend to improve the diversification, and risk and reward characteristics of our overall investment portfolio.
+Our real estate development fund investments tend to have less predictable cash flows that are predicated on the completion of the development projects within these funds.

-Marketable Securities (March 31, 2024 - \$50 million; December 31, 2023 - \$50 million)
+Marketable Securities (June 30, 2024 - \$50 million; December 31, 2023 - \$50 million)